xiaotai-yang/NQS_cmi/README.md

 ## 1D Hamiltonian

-The parameter is called "H_type" and we can choose "ES" or "cluster" which means entanglement swapping state or a cluster state.
+- H_type: "ES" or "cluster" which means entanglement swapping state or a cluster state.

 ## 2D Hamiltonian

 Only graph state now so no variable here

 ## 1D & 2D autoregressive model
 - numsamples: The batch size of each training
 - testing_sample: The batch size for final evaluation of the ground state energy after the training.
 - dmrg (only for 1D): Whether to use dmrg ground truth to get the phases of the quantum state.